 Michelle served as an elected board member of the Cosumnes Community Services District from 2008 - 2016, most recently serving as President of the Board in 2016.
-She also serves on the board of the American Leadership Forum, Mountain Valley Chapter, and is active with the Elk Grove Historical Society and part of the Arts Advocacy Project Advisory Council.
+She also serves on the board of the American Leadership Forum, Mountain Valley Chapter, and is active with the Elk Grove Senior Center and Runnin’ for Rhett, a youth fitness program.

 Marielle Tsukamoto was born in Sacramento, CA during WWII.
 Marielle and her parents, Mary and Al Tsukamoto, were sent to a concentration camp in Jerome, Arkansas during the WWII.
 In 1945 after the war, they returned to the Florin-Elk Grove area to their farm that had been “saved” for them by family friend Bob Fletcher.
 Here they raised grapes and strawberries.

 Marielle attended Florin Grammar School graduating from Elk Grove High School in 1955.
 She attended the University of Pacific earning a degree in elementary education, graduating in 1959.
 Her degree in education provided many opportunities for leadership in the Elk Grove School District; serving as a principal with her final position before retirement being the vice principal of Mary Tsukamoto Elementary, the school named after her mother.